MinjaeChoi119/In-Game-Brightness-Control-User-Experience-Study/README.md

 ## Why Apps Script

 The study needed controlled image stimuli in a randomized, non-reversible order — which a standard Google Form cannot do — while still writing straight into a spreadsheet for analysis.
 A static page posting to an Apps Script web app gave both, with no server to run.

-## Limitations

-Order was randomized per participant rather than counterbalanced across participants.
-With four methods there are 24 possible orders, so 28 participants do not cover the order space evenly; a counterbalanced design would separate method effects from order effects more cleanly.

-The survey also leaned on subjective items.
-Objective measures — time taken to settle on a value, number of readjustments — would carry more weight than self-reported satisfaction alone.

 ## Context